artpar/artpar.github.io/content.en/posts/how-lombok-works.md

 This method gets the existing processorClassLoader field value from the `JavacProcessingEnvironment` and wraps it inside an anonymous ClassLoader implementation.
 This anonymous ClassLoader implementation does not implement the `Closable` interface. *What* this will result into is that when the `JavacProcessingEnvironment` ends up its processing, the call to `close()` on the original ClassLoader (which is URLClassLoader) will not be invoked. *Why* was this needed is something I do not understand.
 I tried disabling this part in hopes to run into some exception/error, but that did not happen either.

-- forceMultipleRoundsInNetBeansEditor
+- Force Multiple RoundsIn NetBeans Editor

 This part sets the value of the field `isBackgroundCompilation` in the `JavacProcessingEnvironment` class to true.
 This is only applicable when you are using NetBeans.

-- disablePartialReparseInNetBeansEditor
+- Disable Partial Reparse In NetBeans Editor

 This one is again for NetBeans only.
 From the name of it, seems like it disables partial reparses of java code.

-- patching the Context instance
+- Patching the JavaFileManager Context instance

 In this part lombok will wrap the JavaFileManager so that intercept the calls to the method `getJavaFileForOutput`.
 These calls need to be intercepted so that lombok can apply the bytecode transformation it needs to before the target class file is written to disk.
 This block will also set this new `Intercepting` FileManager as the fileManager of the JavaCompiler and ClassWriter class instances in case the compilation is happening for jdk >= 1.9

 We are done with all the patching needed to be done which will serve us later with bytecode transformation.

+---

 The `init` isn't complete yet though.
 Lombok will create an instance of `com.sun.source.util.Trees` using the `Trees.instance( ... )`  method and an instance of a `JavacTransformer`.